tiliarou/PKG2-Patches/docs/loader.md

 ## Running of SDK Applications

 In Atmosphère they added checks to stop users from running SDK applications such as DevMenu on their retail Switches.
-(This is perfectly acceptable as Atmosphère's focus is to reimplement Nintendo's built-in functionality.)
-So to make this work I just make Atmosphère think you are running on a development Switch.
+(This is because Atmosphère's focus is to reimplement Nintendo's built-in functionality accurately.)
+So to make this work I just have to make Atmosphère think you are running on a development Switch.
 The original function looks like so:

 ```cpp
 bool IsDevelopmentForAcidProductionCheck() {